twutils/twutils/resources/md/privacy.en.md

 When the account is deleted, it will also:

 - Delete the main user account, email and activity information
-- Delete all permissions to your twitter acount
+- Delete all permissions to your twitter account
 - Delete all tasks associated with the account

 When you delete your account from TwUtils, TwUtils will also delete the tweets, users information that retrieved via tasks created from your account.